 Knowledge for Development.
 Global Partnership Conference 2017

 The lighthouse event in 2017 will take place from 3-4 April 2017 in Geneva at the United Nations Office Geneva, Palais des Nations, in cooperation with the Joint Inspection Unit of the UN.
-Please find here the first K4DGeneva2017 Conference announcement.
-The programme details will follow soon.
+Please follow this link to access all information related to the conference.

 The participation in this outstanding conference is free!
 For registration please read the registration instruction, fill the registration form and send it electronically as described in the instructions to the JIU of the UN in Geneva.